 Our Sixth Year students are on the brink of completing their Island Projects!
 Island Night is coming!
 They've been on a months-long journey across an unknown ocean and suddenly land is in sight.

 This is not just another project - Island Project is a year-long thesis project that is, at its core, a a pivotal academic and personal achievement.
 It requires students to pull together everything they know about history, geography, language arts and earth science.

 It demands organization, long-term time management, focus and dedication, collaboration, communication and inspiration.
 The Island Project is the ultimate academic experience of personal responsibility and accountability.
 It is a treacherous, beautiful path that results in many triumphs and failures, Island Night is the culmination of a full year's worth of work, fortitude, imagination and integration.

-Almost ten years ago when I took my Upper El training, I was introduced to the fact that Sixth Year students are masters of their domain.
+Almost a decade ago when I took my Upper Elementary training, I was introduced to the fact that Sixth Year students are masters of their domain.
 They are competent and confident in many different ways.
 They are also on the brink of adolescence and often enter that journey in a very real way during their Sixth Year.
 They have tremendous energy and capabilities, and starting a very serious search for their place in the world.

 The Island Project evolves throughout the year, and is truly interdisciplinary.
 At the heart of the project is an imaginary island.
 Children conduct research of islands around the world until they find a region that seems most exciting to them.
 Some children settle in the Caribbean, others in the South Pacific, others in the Arctic... it completely depends on their interest.
 Then they choose longitude and latitude coordinates and create an island that has never existed.

 I hope that you are beginning to see that this is huge work for Sixth Year students!